Many leaders are far too individualistic and competitive.

-Many of our organizations encourage a hyper-competitive atmosphere—different departments fight one another for turf, we don’t fully trust or even know people outside our silos, and we see our colleagues as our competition for accolades and promotions.
-This excessive focus on the individual weakens collaboration and innovation.
-It creates a weak leadership culture, where leaders do not feel supported and cannot be their best.
+We live in an individualistic culture.
+Particularly in America, we’re taught that achieving success means looking after number one.
+Many of our organizations encourage a hyper-competitive atmosphere, too—different departments fight one another for turf, we don’t fully trust or even know people outside our silos, and we see our colleagues as our competition for accolades and promotions.

 Unfortunately, weak leadership cultures are all too common: only 15% of companies actually have the strong, supportive, collaborative leadership cultures they need to succeed.
 Today, as the way we work changes around us, building strong leadership cultures is more important than ever before.
 We won’t be able to get through the upheaval of the transition to hybrid work models without supportive relationships with our colleagues.